dotJEM/angular-routing/README.md

 One important note is that this is developed using TypeScript, yet following the basic style of how Angular modules, services and directives is written

+## UI Router Comparison

+Some of these are probably more subjevtive that objective, but I will try to be fair to UI Router.

+### Advantages

+* Seperation of Application State and View State
+* Full support for transition control between state, not just enter/exit or a global state changed handler
+* A Simpler view model that still adds more flexibility through the view service
+* Support for a XPath like lookup of states based on current state or root state.
+* Parameter converters, UI Router has support for regex parameters but it seems more limited

+### Disadvantages

+* No un-nanmed views
+* No abstract states
+* No ui-sref directive (planned)
+* No support for route matching through functions
+* Less used
+* Bigger footprint

 ## Main goal

 The goal is to provide a routing concept for Angular that provides a way to